 “This is a tremendous achievement and a testament to our shareholders’ confidence in our income strategy,” said Hunter Hayes, CFA, Chief Investment Officer at Intrepid.
 “This scale gives us the opportunity to further invest in our infrastructure and deepen our focus on a credit strategy we believe is meaningfully differentiated in the market.”

 Since early 2019, when Hayes was named co-portfolio manager, ICMUX has grown from approximately $60 million to over $1 billion in AUM.
 The fund emphasizes smaller debt issues and maintains a bias toward shorter duration.
 Its approach has drawn increasing attention, generating features in Barron’s, Kiplinger, and Financial Advisor Magazine.
+It also holds a 5-star Morningstar rating based on risk-adjusted return across the 3-, 5-, and 10-year categories in the Multisector Bond category out of 339, 305, and 216 funds, respectively, as of March 31, 2026.

 “We believe we’re far from reaching the strategy’s capacity but will continue to monitor it as we grow,” Hayes added.
 “We’re incredibly grateful for the trust of our fellow shareholders and remain committed to protecting and prudently growing their capital.”